P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Combinatorial objects: ideal-simple and incompressible maps

-The isomorphism of categories ${}_{\rm YB}{\rm BiMag} \cong \mathcal{YB}$ allows us to define the counterpart of the usual concepts from the theory of universal algebras (ideals, (semi)simple, noetherian or artinian objects, and so on) for the category of YB-solutions.
-In particular, the notion of ideal or the one of simple object in the category $\mathcal{YB}$ of all YB-solutions are objects of purely combinatorial nature.
-As an application, we will explicitly classify all simple Lyubashenko YB-solutions as given in \Cref{ex:bmlyb}: they are "almost" finite and, as a nice surprise, are classified by pairs of functions formed by a cycle and a function which is known in the ergodic theory under the name of \emph{odometer} or \emph{adding machine map} \cite[p.266]{np_ergodic}.
+The isomorphism of categories ${}_{\rm YB}{\rm BiMag} \cong \mathcal{YB}$ established at the end of Section \ref{se:prel} allows us to introduce counterparts of the standard notions from the theory of universal algebras (ideals, (semi)simple, noetherian or artinian objects, and so on) for the category of YB-solutions.
+In particular, the notions of an ideal and of a simple object in the category $\mathcal{YB}$ of all YB-solutions are purely combinatorial in nature.
+As an application, we explicitly classify all ideal-simple Lyubashenko YB-solutions as given in Example \ref{exs:bmlyb}(\ref{item:LB}): they are "almost" finite and, somewhat surprisingly, are classified by pairs of functions formed by a cycle and a function which is known in ergodic theory as an \emph{odometer} (or \emph{adding machine map}) \cite[p.266]{np_ergodic}.
 To begin with, we introduce:

 \begin{definition} Let $X$ be a set and $R \colon X \times X \to X\times X$ a function.
 A non-empty subset $I \subseteq X$ is called an \emph{ideal} of $R$ if